YukiAttano/style_generator/style_generator/README.md

 Sometimes, custom lerp functions are required.

 The generator will consider lerpDouble() for integer, double and num fields by default.
-It uses a lerpDuration for Darts Duration method.
+It uses a lerpDuration for Darts Duration class.
 For all other cases, it searches for a .lerp() method inside the types class and applies that.
-If nothing is found, .lerp() will not lerp the field.
+If nothing is found, .lerp() will not lerp the field (and a warning is printed).

 Other custom typed .lerp() functions can be applied with StyleKeys.
 (The custom method must be static or a top level method).